 6. Clean the Baseboards

-If it’s been a while, use a broom or dry rag to sweep off the dust, and then vacuum the area.
+If it’s been a while, use a broom or dry rag to sweep off the dust and then vacuum the area.
 Use a wet cloth or sock to remove any remaining dust or dirt.

-To clean the baseboards, all you need is a sponge (or soft toothbrush) and a bucket of water with a small amount of dish detergent.
+To clean the baseboards, you need a sponge (or soft toothbrush) and a bucket of water with a small amount of dish detergent.
 Once you’ve done the washing part, then use a damp rag to remove any leftover soap residue.

 7. Unblock Air Vents

 If you haven’t checked in a while, you will likely find that your air vents are pretty dirty.
 Not only does that send dust into the room, it also blocks the air from getting out.

 Easy fix: First try to remove dust with a soft vacuum brush tool.
 If that doesn’t get the job done, then soak a rag with any cleaning agent you have and wrap it around a butter knife to clean the vents!

 8. Use Vinegar To Get Rid of Hard Water Spots